 Field-hunting tip

-Look in hydrothermal volcanic deposits country — that is the host setting where yurmarinite typically forms.
+Look in hydrothermal volcanic deposits country, the host setting where yurmarinite typically forms.
 If you start seeing arsenopyrite, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a small tabular crystals and crusts habit, so train your eye for that shape before scanning the outcrop.